 Role of Council Members

 Council members are elected to protect and serve the public interest.
-When elected to Council, Council members must bear in mind the tenets of self-regulation, and the College’s commitment to acting first and foremost in the interest of the public.
+When elected to Council, Council members must bear in mind the tenets of medical regulation, and the College’s commitment to acting first and foremost in the interest of the public.

-The Council is the governing body of the College.
-The Regulated Health Professions Act stipulates that it consist of at least 32 and no more than 34 members.
-Council is composed of 16 elected physicians, three academic physician representatives and 13-15 members of the public who are appointed by government.
+The Council is the governing body of the College of Physicians and Surgeons.
+The Regulated Health Professions Act stipulates that the Council consist of at least 32 and no more than 34 members.
+Council is composed of 16 elected physicians, three academic physician representatives and 13-15 members of the public who are appointed by Government.

 Term of office: Maximum three years for elected physician members.
-Councillors may not serve more than three terms (nine consecutive years).
+Councillor members may not serve more than three terms (nine consecutive years).